PySimpleSQL/pysimplesql/README.md

 ```python
 db = ss.Database(':memory:', 'example2.sql', win) # Load in the database and bind it to win
 ```
+The above is a one-shot approach and all most users will ever need!
-The above in a one-shot approach, and could have been written as:
+The above could have been written as:
 ```python
 db=ss.Database(':memory:', 'example2.sql') # Load in the database
 db.auto_bind(win) # automatically bind the window to the database